-Policy/Requirements Traceability: OMB M-17-12; NIST SP 800-53 Rev 4, AC-17, AC-20
+Policy/Requirements Traceability: OMB Circular A-130, Managing Information as a Strategic Resource; OMB Memorandum M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information; NIST SP 800-53 Rev 4, AC-17, AC-20

-10. SSA shall implement an effective continuous monitoring strategy and program that shall ensure the continued effectiveness of security controls by maintaining ongoing awareness of information security, vulnerabilities, and threats to the information system housing NDNH information.
+10. SSA shall implement an effective continuous monitoring strategy program that shall ensure the continued effectiveness of security controls by maintaining ongoing awareness of information security, vulnerabilities, and threats to the information system housing NDNH information.
 The continuous monitoring program shall include configuration management, patch management, vulnerability management, risk assessments before making changes to the system and environment, ongoing security control assessments, and reports to SSA officials, as required.

-OCSE has implemented a continuous monitoring strategy and program that ensures the continued effectiveness of security controls by maintaining ongoing awareness of information security, vulnerabilities, and threats to the information system housing the finder files.
-The continuous monitoring program includes configuration management, patch management, vulnerability management, risk assessments before making changes to the system and environment, ongoing security control assessments, and reports to the U.S. Department of Health and Human Services officials, as required.
+OCSE has implemented a continuous monitoring program that ensures the continued effectiveness of security controls by maintaining ongoing awareness of information security, vulnerabilities, and threats to the information system housing the agency finder files.
+The continuous monitoring program includes configuration management, patch management, vulnerability management, risk assessments before making changes to the system and environment, ongoing security control assessments, and reports to HHS officials, as required.